jdhchow/TrapTheCatRL/README.md

 ### Reinforcement Learning
 The player and cat know the state that will result from their actions.
 The state-value function is represented by a convolutional neural network (CNN).
-First-visit Monte Carlo rewards are calculated after each game.
-After every 100 games, the state-reward pairs are shuffled and used to train the CNN.
+First-visit Monte Carlo updates are applied after each game.
 An epsilon is set and decreased during training which acts as a threshold for exploration versus optimization.

 ### Results
-There are many opportunities to improve the current algorithms and refactor the code.
+playerModel_11x11_SP.h5 is a model for the player trained against a cat following the shortest path algorithm.
+There are many opportunities to improve the current algorithms.